 Air-Dry Clay Stamped Ornaments

-• Roll clay to 1/4-inch thickness.
+- Roll air-dry clay to 1/4-inch thickness.

 Upcycled Sweater Baubles

-• Cut circles of knit fabric.
+- Cut circles of knit fabric from old sweaters.

 Garlands That Fill a Room Fast